Tsukalos/-r-AnimeThemes-Webm-Saver/README.md

 ~~I'm having trouble in dealing with jp characters, so...~~

-Now japanese characters (all unicode non-ascii) are removed from string, althoug I don't find this procedure right...
+Now japanese characters (all unicode non-ascii) are removed from string, although I don't find this procedure right...

 As for now you need to have <b><a href="https://praw.readthedocs.org/en/stable/">praw</a></b> in your python library.